LeeJMorel/PathKit/ORG.md

 # Team Organization

-## Team Members and Roles
+## Team Members

-- Luke Evans: Design
+- Luke Evans: UX Design
-- Chris:
+- Chris: Back-End Dev
-- Kevin: Tester, Coder - Game Dev, Dice Roller physics engine
+- Kevin: Tester, Back-End Dev, Game Dev
-- Jacob: Tester, Coder -
+- Jacob: Tester, Back-End Dev
-- Lee Janzen: Manager, Coder
+- Lee Janzen: Manager, Front-End Dev, Floater

+## Roles
+- UX Design: Responsible to the applications appearance and user experience
+- Front-End Dev: React and Typescript development for Visual aspect of program
+- Back-End Dev: Works on database management and API integration for the program
+- Tester: Works with front and backend to create robust testing system and scenarios
+- Manager: Reviews project timelines and documentation to ensure team collaboration
+- Floater: Willing to work any of the above roles on an as needed basis.
+If not currently busy with a task will review project issues for unassigned ones or ones that might need help.

 ## Project-Relevant Artifacts